 I will be forever grateful that I listened to that little voice inside me that spoke up and said, ‘Transition Streets is what you have been searching for’.

-I am grateful to Banyule and Darebin Councils for having the foresight to run this program, for free, so that anyone with passion about sustainability issues can find other people who are passionate too.
+I am grateful to Banyule and Darebin Councils for having the foresight to run the Community Leaders in Sustainability program, for free, so that anyone with passion about sustainability issues can find other people who are passionate too.

 I am grateful to my family and my neighbours for getting behind me, and embracing this program so whole-heartedly.